dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-26-gem-signing-x509-and-openpgp.markdown

 1. These systems can be as experimental as you want.
 They don't require anything near universal adoption.
 They can be used in parallel.
-Niche systems can be useful too.
+Niche systems can be useful to some users but not the community at large.

 People can implement systems incrementally, and get the out there where they can be seen by the community.
 They can iteratively work on